Satisha10/APwotw_release/README.md

 ## Remarks

 - There is a [wiki](https://wiki.orirando.com/) for the randomizer if you want more information about it or to learn some tricks/glitches.
-- The randomizer has a tracker that you can start from the launcher, as well as a logic filter for the map (currently broken), that shows the all the locations and highlights the ones that are in logic.
+- The randomizer has a tracker that you can start from the launcher, as well as a logic filter for the map, that shows the all the locations and highlights the ones that are in logic.
 - The AP client is compatible with the base randomizer.

 ## Known issues

 - Seed generation often fails, you will likely need several generation attempts before a successful one.
 - The pickup counter in the game does not work.
-- Goals are not working.
-- The logic filter does not work.